 The Wizard of Oz Pumpkin

 Paint a pumpkin green and add a tiny witch hat to create the Wicked Witch.
 At a family event, this pumpkin brought back nostalgic memories of watching the movie together.
+For more cinematic inspiration, explore other fun movie pumpkin carving ideas.

 Matilda Pumpkin

 Paint a pumpkin to resemble Matilda, with a stack of painted books beside it.
 This was a favorite in my crafting class, inspiring many to revisit the beloved story.
+If you are hosting a group, this is one of our favorite paint class ideas to try.

 Dr. Seuss’s Cat in the Hat Pumpkin

 Paint the pumpkin with red and white stripes, and add a tall hat using poster board.
 This design was a centerpiece at a friend’s party, and it brought so much joy to the room.
+If you have leftover materials, they are perfect for creating a family tree poster board.

 Clifford the Big Red Dog Pumpkin